Cover image of "Escape from Camp 14," a book about life in a North Korean prison camp

-Americans’ sources of knowledge about life in North Korea are limited to journalistic accounts of the diplomatic antics of the ruling Kim dynasty, which reveal practically nothing, and a tiny number of credible and highly readable books written by Westerners with rare access to the facts.
-In recent years, two stand out: Nothing to Envy, by Barbara Demick, and, amazingly, a novel, The Orphan Master’s Son, by Adam Johnson.
-With Escape from Camp 14, veteran reporter Blaine Harden has contributed the latest of these reports, and in many ways the most revealing.
+Americans’ sources of knowledge about life in North Korea are limited.
+We have access primarily to journalistic accounts of the diplomatic antics of the ruling Kim dynasty, which reveal practically nothing.
+However, there is a tiny number of credible and highly readable books written by Westerners with rare access to the facts.
+In recent years, two stand out.
+Nothing to Envy, by Barbara Demick.
+And, amazingly, a novel, The Orphan Master’s Son, by Adam Johnson.
+With Escape from Camp 14, veteran reporter Blaine Harden contributed the latest of these reports.
+In many ways it’s the most revealing.
+And in it he tackles the most sensitive aspect of life there: a North Korean prison camp.

-Escape from Camp 14 chronicles the life of Shin Dong-hyuk, one of only three people ever known to have escaped from a North Korean labor camp and made it to the West.
+Escape from Camp 14 chronicles the life of Shin Dong-hyuk.
+He’s one of only three people we know have ever escaped from a North Korean labor camp and made it to the West.
 Shin was born in the camp, his mother “assigned” to his father by guards to bear children.
 Both were prisoners.
 A superficial reading of Shin’s story might suggest that he is a monster.
 Reading the book will help you understand how he could commit unforgivable acts as natural and necessary steps in a ferocious day-to-day struggle for survival.
-“His context had been twenty-three years in an open-air cage run by men who hanged his mother, shot his brother, crippled his father, murdered pregnant women, beat children to death, taught him to betray his family, and tortured him over a fire.”
+As Harden explains, “His context had been twenty-three years in an open-air cage run by men who hanged his mother, shot his brother, crippled his father, murdered pregnant women, beat children to death, taught him to betray his family, and tortured him over a fire.”

 Escape from Camp 14: One Man’s Remarkable Odyssey from North Korea to Freedom in the West by Blaine Harden (2012) 210 pages ★★★★★

-As one of Harden’s North Korean expatriate sources explained, “‘guards were free to indulge their appetites and eccectricities, often preying on attractive young women prisoners, who would usually consent to sex for better treatment.
+One of Harden’s North Korean expatriate sources shares the shocking reality. “‘Guards were free to indulge their appetites and eccentricities, often preying on attractive young women prisoners, who would usually consent to sex for better treatment.
 ‘If this resulted in babies, women and their babies were killed,’ [the source] said, noting that he had personally seen newborns clubbed to death with iron rods.”

 When Shin fled Camp 14, it was not a vision of freedom that gave him the extraordinary courage required.
 It was thoughts of grilled meat.
 To understand this extraordinary statement, you’ll have to read the book.